littlefish-foundation/the-vault/D. Colonies/Dream Engine/Wise Words to Guide Us.md

 Action without vision is only passing time.
 Vision without action is merely daydreaming.
 But vision with action can change the world. – _Nelson Mandela_

 Those who build the house are built by the house -- Maori proverb

+Think like a man of action, act like a man of thought. -- Henri Bergson